surniaulula/wpsso-strip-schema-microdata/readme.txt

 <!-- about -->

-The WPSSO Strip Schema Microdata (WPSSO SSM) add-on removes old Schema Microdata and RDFa markup from the webpage.
+By default, the WPSSO Strip Schema Microdata (WPSSO SSM) add-on can remove old Schema Microdata and RDFa markup from the webpage.
 The settings page also allows for the optional removal of duplicate / conflicting Schema markup and meta tags from the webpage head or body sections.

 WPSSO SSM filters the webpage *dynamically*, allowing you to activate or deactivate the add-on to enable or disable the removal of old Schema Microdata, RDFa, and duplicate meta tags.
 The WPSSO SSM webpage filter is *very* fast - generally run in under 0.003 seconds.